 Sengled Smart LED Multicolor Bulbs — 4-Pack

 Sengled is the brand Reddit recommends when the budget is the primary constraint.
-At under $25 for four color-changing bulbs with full voice assistant support, it undercuts almost every competitor.
+At an affordable price for four color-changing bulbs with full voice assistant support, it undercuts almost every competitor.
 The Bluetooth Mesh design means these bulbs communicate with each other to maintain connectivity — you don't need a hub, and they don't individually strain your Wi-Fi router the way direct-Wi-Fi bulbs do.

 Reddit's honest take: Sengled isn't Hue, and it isn't trying to be.
 The colors are vibrant, the app covers the basics, and Alexa and Google Home integration works cleanly.
 Brightness tops out slightly lower than premium options, which makes them better suited for bedrooms and accent lighting than primary overhead illumination.
 For testing smart lighting in a space before investing further, r/Frugal recommends Sengled above any other brand.